cyclic-software/example-secure-file/README.md

 # example-secure-file

-This repo provides two examples of how to securely store and retrieve a file using Nodejs and Cyclic.
+This repo provides a few examples of how to securely store and retrieve a file using Nodejs and Cyclic.

 ## Getting Started